 All of NIU's classrooms are fully equipped with necessary technology and resources to provide an optimal environment for students to excel in their studies.
-Projectors and flat screen television connected to the internet can be found in every classroom to maximize the delivery of visual supplements to lesson.
+Projectors and flat screen television connected to the internet can be found in every classroom to maximize the delivery of visual supplements to lessons.

-A computer lab provides students with up to date information in their fields, as well as helping with preparing their resume at the end of their program.
-Students have access to all school resources and free Wi-Fi during the hours the school is in operation.
+A computer lab provides students with up-to-date information in their fields, as well as helping with preparing their resume at the end of their program.
+Students have access to all school resources and free WIFI during the hours the school is in operation.

 Main Campus located on 5959 Topanga Canyon Blvd., Suite 110.
-Woodland Hills, CA 91367.
-Besides the administrative offices, the classrooms and laboratory areas were designed to keep class sizes to fewer than 20 students in keeping with current best practices trends.
+Woodland Hills, CA 91367, holds the administrative offices, the classrooms and laboratory areas for most programs.
+Classrooms were designed to keep class sizes to fewer than 20 students in keeping with current best practices trends.
 The facility is close to shops and restaurants, and ample parking is available.
 Located on a main thoroughfare, our facility is highly visible.
 The rooms are air-conditioned and well lit.
 The parking lot is well lit.
 The main campus is a short distance to the main highway (highway 101) and two hospitals.
 Public transportation is easily accessible.

 The HVAC auxiliary classroom is located on 8115 Canoga Ave.
 Suite #4.
-Canoga Park, CA 91304, within 2.9 miles from the main campus, and will be used as a workshop for hands on experience.
-HVAC classes are taught on main campus as well.
+Canoga Park, CA 91304, within 3.6 miles from the main campus, and will be used as a workshop for hands-on experience.
+HVAC classes may be taught on both locations.